msbnewman/MagpieLab/README.md

 > Statement: I like cats.
 > Response: What do you like about cats?

+### getResponse()

 Return to the getResponse() method.

 4. Edit the getResponse() method to call the transformILike() method when the input string contains "I like" and call the transformIWant() method when the input string contains "I want".

 ## Magpie4: Improved Adaptive Response

+Open the Magpie.java file.

 Take a look at the meAndYou() method.

+### meAndYou()

-1. Have it respond to statements of the form “I something you” with the restructuring “Why do you something me?”
+1. Write code to have it respond to statements of the form “I something you” with the restructuring “Why do you something me?”
 For example:
    > Statement: I like you.
    > Response: Why do you like me?

 Test your code with several examples.
 Find an example of when this structure does not work well.
 How can you improve it?

+### transformILike()
 Return to the transformILike() method.
 Try running it with several examples, including "I like to dance" and "I like to eat ice cream."
 What do you notice?

 2. Revise your transformILike() method to differentiate between statements of the form "I like *something*" and "I like **to** *something*".
 For the "I like to" statements, make your code use a new response format, like "Why do you like to *something*?"

+### getResponse()

+3. Take a look at your getResponse() method.
+Make a list of different possible user inputs that could combine one or more of the possible key words / phrases you're responding to here.
+For example:
+> I like bringing my dog to the Isidore Newman School
+> I want to share a coffee with you and my friend Annie
+> I told my mom "Bye!" before I left for science class

+Determine which trigger(s) you'd like to prioritize, and list them in order from highest to lowest priority.
+Make sure that your getResponse() method is structured to match this priority list!